 Suicide Squad: Kill the Justice League story and setting

-The Suicide Squad game picks up sometime after the events of Arkham Knight and sees Amanda Waller (AKA "The Wall") putting together a task force of Arkham inmates, known as the Suicide Squad, to undertake a covert mission in Metropolis - with Waller implanting lethal explosives in the inmates' heads to encourage them to get on board.
+Suicide Squad picks up sometime after the events of Batman: Arkham Knight and sees Amanda Waller (AKA "The Wall") putting together a task force of Arkham inmates, known as the Suicide Squad.
+Their goal is to undertake a covert mission in Metropolis.

-When the ragtag team arrives, they quickly realize that Brainiac is attempting to invade the planet and, in an attempt to do so, has brainwashed the Justice League (including the Flash, Superman and Green Lantern).
+When the ragtag team arrives, they quickly realize that the supervillain Brainiac is attempting to invade the planet and has brainwashed the Justice League (including the Flash, Superman, Batman, and Green Lantern).
 To save the planet, the Suicide Squad needs to hunt down each brainwashed Justice League member and eliminate them - oh, and takedown Brainiac.

 Suicide Squad: Kill the Justice League gameplay

 Suicide Squad: Kill the Justice League is set in an open-world depiction of Metropolis, which will be like a larger-scale version of Rocksteady's Arkham City.
 This open-world approach should mean there's plenty to explore.

 We also know that you'll have the option to play the game solo or multiplayer.
 Players who opt for solo play can switch between members of the squad as they please, with the uncontrolled team members being handled by AI to play alongside you.
 However, you will need an internet connection for this.

 If you want friends to join you in multiplayer, they can jump into the shoes of the squad members you don’t want, with up to four players able at once.
 According to Rocksteady, this is going to be a seamless gameplay experience, and the co-op will be drop-in and drop-out.
 So, you can have friends playing with you one minute and go solo the next without it impacting your game.